Coco Lee, Hong Kong-born singer-songwriter, dies at 48 after suicide attempt

 In 1996, Lee signed with Sony Music Entertainment and her debut album, "Coco Lee," became the best-selling album of that year in Asia.

-It wasn't long before Lee gained fandoms in both Asia and the United States, which began her path to new collaborations and English-language songs.
+It wasn't long before Lee gained fans in both Asia and the United States, which began her path to new collaborations and English-language songs.

 She recorded 18 studio albums and appeared in three films, most notably Lee Xin's "Master of Everything" and "No Tobacco" by Stanley Kwan.